 The museum’s impressive and extensive collection of books spans all of the wars America has participated in, providing a treasure trove for serious researchers or casual browsing.

-The museum proudly showcases on the grounds of the museum the SGU National Monument (Secret Guerilla Unit), a Huey helicopter that served in combat areas during the Vietnam War.
+The museum proudly showcases on the grounds of the museum the SGU Monument (Secret Guerilla Unit), a Huey helicopter that served in combat areas during the Vietnam War.
+It is hoped that this Monument will become recognized as a National Monument in the near future.

-The museum is adjacent to a very special Connecticut Trees of Honor Memorial Park that pays special homage to Connecticut’s fallen service members who died during the Afghanistan and Iraq Wars.
+The museum is adjacent to a very special Connecticut Trees of Honor Memorial Park that pays special homage to Connecticut’s fallen service members who died during the Afghanistan and Iraq Wars, including a Medal of Honor recipient.
 The memorial park is an extraordinarily beautiful and somber reminder of the price of freedom.

 The museum officially opened to the public on April 13, 2019.